2022 Utah astrophotography workshop

 Some of the post-processing techniques that you can learn with are:

-Your instructors on this Utah Astrophoto Tour
+Your instructors on this Utah astrophoto tour

-Daniel is based in Oregon and has been taking photos for the last 9 years.
-He’s an expert in the main subjects that you’ll be photographing on this trip, and he can also help you with other topics like Star trails and timelapse.
-He will be able to help you find great compositions and help you with your night photography from the basics to advanced techniques like star-tracking.
+Dorian is based in Vermont and has been taking photos for the past decade.
+He’s an expert in the main subjects that you’ll be photographing on this trip, and he can also help you with other topics like landscape photography.
+He will show you how to find great compositions and help you with your night photography, from the basics to advanced techniques like star-tracking.

 A complete list of everything that we recommend for this tour is sent to all participants upon sign-up.
 Below, you can find a summary of things you might need: